Understanding The Benefits Of Jungian Depth Psychology In Modern Therapy

 Jungian depth psychology suits people who:

-• Are open to exploring spirituality or creative expression in therapy.
+Are interested in exploring spirituality or creative expression in therapy.

-It may not be the best fit for those needing immediate symptom relief or crisis intervention, as it often requires time and commitment.
+It may not be the best fit for those needing immediate symptom relief or crisis intervention, as it often requires time and commitment, focusing on long-term healing outside of current crisis.

 Comments